Real Estate Investing Blog

 "Live Where You Want.
 Invest Where it Makes Sense!" ™

-According to Zillow.com, the median home value in Houston is $176,100.
-Houston home values have gone up 6.1% over the past year and Zillow predicts they will rise 1.6% within the next year.
-The median list price per square foot in Houston is $163, which is higher than the Houston Metro average of $120.
-The median price of homes currently listed in Houston is $335,000.
-The median rent price in Houston is $1,538, which is lower than the Houston Metro median of $1,600.
-The percent of delinquent mortgages in Houston is 1.2%, which is lower than the national value of 1.6%.
+According to Zillow.com, the median home value in Houston is $186,000.
+Houston home values have gone up 5.4% over the past year and Zillow predicts they will rise 1.9% within the next year.
+The median list price per square foot in Houston is $148, which is higher than the Houston-The Woodlands-Sugar Land Metro average of $123.
+The median price of homes currently listed in Houston is $300,000.
+The median rent price in Houston is $1,525, which is lower than the Houston-The Woodlands-Sugar Land Metro median of $1,625.

-According to Trulia.com, Houston real estate market trends show a 1% week-over-week rise in average listing price and a 3% rise in median rent per month.
+According to Trulia.com, Houston real estate market trends show a 0% week-over-week rise in average listing price and a 3% rise in median rent per month.
+Trulia has 8,761 resale and new homes for sale in Houston, TX, including open houses, and homes in the pre-foreclosure, auction, or bank-owned stages of the foreclosure process.
+The median rent in Houston is $1,595 and the average listing price is $340,733.

-You won’t feel limited when it comes to choosing best neighborhoods to live in Houston.
+You won’t feel limited when it comes to choosing the best neighborhoods in Houston to buy investment properties.
 There’s something for every age and stage in life.
 Best of all, the Houston enjoys some of the lowest housing costs in the nation.
 When compared to the 20 most populous metros, housing costs in Houston are 36.6 percent below average.
-Here are the 10 best Houston neighborhoods to live or invest in 2018:
+Here is the list of 10 neighborhoods in Houston where you can buy a house or invest in a rental property.

 Greater Heights is a suburb north of Highway 10 and west of I-45, and it is a short hop to Hardy Toll Road.
 This community is within commuting distance of jobs in downtown Houston and all of the northern suburbs.
 Public schools in the area range from 4 to 6 on a 1-10 scale.
 One of the highlights of this community is being close to the Northline Commons.